-The report is displayed and is saved in the Saved Reports column on the left.
+The report is saved in the Saved Reports column on the left.

-You can display additional information by hovering your mouse over different areas of the graph:
+You can hover your mouse over different areas of the graph to see additional information.

-- 6. In the Search Criteria section, use the drop-down menus to select specifics that you would like to find in the generated report. - 7.
-Click on the Search button to initiate the search.
+- 6. In the Search Criteria section, use the drop-down menu to select specifics that you would like to find in the generated report. - 7.
+Click the Search button to initiate the search.